sourabh69733/test_exercise/README.md

 ### Uses cases and Features

-I have used Bootstrap library for CSS and React front-end library.
+I have used Bootstrap library for CSS and React front-end framework.

 Basically this Web-App has user creation for test Exercises, you can create new user or use old one to create text exercise.
 I have also implementated google Authorization and jwt Authorization using passport library, I am creating new features like time bouded tests and some interative exercise.